bbaysal/design-patterns/structural/README.md

 ### Mediator Pattern
 The Mediator Pattern facilitates communication among colleagues, promoting loose coupling between objects.
 Each object doesn't possess knowledge about the others, relying on a central mediator to coordinate interactions.

+### Memento Pattern
+The Memento pattern enables the implementation of an undo feature in applications.
+It manages and encapsulates the state of an object, allowing it to revert to previous states without exposing its internal details.